 - Seeking funds from the public and governments to support programs and services;

-- Collaborating with other groups or organizations where appropriate to further the purpose;
+- Collaborating with other groups or organizations where appropriate to further these purposes;

 - Undertaking other appropriate action in furtherance of the general purposes of the NDGWA.

-The NDGWA shall be operated exclusively for charitable, scientific, and educational purposes, as those terms are defined in Section 501 (c) (3) of the Internal Revenue Code of 1986, as amended (the “Code”), including for such purposes, the making of distributions under Section 501 (c) (3) of the Code.
+The NDGWA shall be operated exclusively for charitable, scientific, and educational purposes as those terms are defined in Section 501 (c) (3) of the Internal Revenue Code of 1986, as amended (the “Code”).

 Section 1.
 The registered office of this corporation located in Fargo, North Dakota shall be that set forth in the Articles of Incorporation, or in the most recent amendment of the Articles of Incorporation, or in the most recent statement filed with the Secretary of State of North Dakota changing the registered office.

 Section 1.
-The annual membership meeting of the NDGWA shall be held in each year.
-The date, time, and place shall be fixed by the Board of Directors and due notice provided all members.
+An annual meeting of the NDGWA shall be held each year.
+The date, time, and place shall be fixed by the Board of Directors and due notice shall be provided to all members.

-Section 6.
-The attendance of 10% of the voting members at a regular or special meeting of the members shall constitute a quorum.
+Section 5.
+The attendance of 10% of the voting members at the annual meeting shall constitute a quorum.